-Although there’s nothing to be worried about, if you let professionals do the job for you.
-After all, it’s a great opportunity to create a solid resume written by certified experts.
+Although there’s nothing to be worried about if you let professionals do the job for you.
+After all, it’s an excellent opportunity to create a solid resume written by certified experts.
 You could try Resume Writing Lab and see for yourself.

-P.S.: It is always useful to remind yourself how to act at a job interview.
+P.S.: It is always helpful to remind yourself how to act at a job interview.

 Check Old Stuff